Representations of the symmetric group are decomposable in polynomial time

-Solving \probref{multiplicities} in the special case where the representation is a tensor products of irreducible representations of $S_n$ is one approach to computing Kronecker coefficients, a problem that is known to be NP-hard (in particular, $\#$P-hard \cite{burgisser2008complexity}).
-In certain settings where the corresponding partitions have a fixed length there is a combinatorial algorithm that can compute specific Kronecker coefficients in polynomial time \cite{pak2017complexity}.
-It is difficult to make a direct comparison between our complexity results when applied to the Kronecker coefficients problem: our complexity results depend on the dimension of the corresponding irreducible representations and we obtain all non-zero multiplicities without having to deduce the zero multiplicities, whereas the complexity results of \cite{pak2017complexity} largely depend on the length of the corresponding partitions (including that of the partition determining the multiplicity being computed) and give no approach to deduce which multiplicities are nonzero apart from testing all possible partitions.
+Solving \probref{multiplicities} in the special case where the representation is a tensor product of irreducible representations of $S_n$ is one approach to computing Kronecker coefficients, a problem that is known to be NP-hard (in particular, $\#$P-hard \cite{ikenmeyer2017vanishing,burgisser2008complexity}).
+In certain settings where the corresponding partitions have a fixed length there is a combinatorial algorithm that can compute specific Kronecker coefficients in polynomial time \cite{christandl2012computing,pak2017complexity}.
+It is difficult to make a direct comparison between our complexity results when applied to the Kronecker coefficients problem: our complexity results depend on the dimension of the corresponding irreducible representations and we obtain all non-zero multiplicities without having to deduce the zero multiplicities, whereas the complexity results of \cite{pak2017complexity} largely depend on the length of the corresponding partitions (including that of the partition corresponding to the irreducible representation whose multiplicity is being computed) and give no approach to deduce which multiplicities are non-zero apart from testing all possible $p(n)$ partitions, whose number grows faster than polynomial in $n$.